agentmodels/agentmodels.org/chapters/5b-myopia.md

       + averageUtility);
 ~~~~

 The next codebox is a three-arm Bandit problem show in Figure 2.
-Given the agent's prior, Arm0 has the highest prior expectation.
+Given the agent's prior, `arm0` has the highest prior expectation.
 So the agent will try that before exploring other arms.
-We show the agent's actions and their average score over 50 trials.
+We show the agent's actions and their average score over 40 trials.

-TODO insert Figure 2 here

 <img src="/assets/img/5b-greedy-bandit-2.png" alt="diagram" style="width: 400px;"/>

+>**Figure 2:** Bandit problem where `arm0` has highest prior expectation for the agent but where `arm2` is actually the best arm.

 ~~~~
 // noisy_greedy_3_arms